openai/gym-http-api/README.md

 A python client is included, to demonstrate how to interact with the server.

-Additional languages:
-  * C++ (within this repository, author: Oleg Klimov)
-  * R (within this repository, author: Paul Hendricks)
-  * lua (within this repository, work-in-progress)
-  * Scala (in progress, author: Flavio Truzzi)
-  * ...
 Contributions of clients in other languages are welcomed!

 Installation
 ============